Gametrics/standards/grc.md

 .# Abstract

-This document proposes a new encoding method for video game hardware/software identity and condition, and optionally, repair history.
+This document defines a new encoding method for video game hardware/software identity and condition, and optionally, repair history.

 {mainmatter}